ewag/FFB-CatchClub/week1.md

 ![heman catch club](static/heman-cc.png)

-I took the socres from the matchups in week1 and team names put together some AI prompts with a "He-Man" theme.
-I posted the prompt and resulting picture below. enjoy!
+I took the scores from the matchups in week1 and team names, and tried to imagine them with a "He-Man" theme.
+Threw in some AI prompts and you have a medium level effort post from the commish.
+I posted the text prompts and resulting pictures below.
+Enjoy!

 ## RogerGoodell beats Loud & Stroud 160 to 149